lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

     thermo 250
     thermo_style custom step temp etotal vol density

+.. admonition:: If you are using LAMMPS-GUI
+    :class: gui

+    Open the **cracking.lmp** file.

 Let us progressively increase the size of the box in the :math:`x` direction, forcing the silica to deform and eventually crack.
 To achive this, the ``fix deform`` command is used, with a rate